wavesjs/wavesjs.github.io/examples/01-ui-what-you-can-do-with-it.md

 ## 2. Javascript setup

-In order to visualize something, we will need some data to visualize:
+We add some data to be visualized:

 {% highlight js %}
-// define a path to sound file
+// Define a path to sound file
-// @NOTE: for performance consideration, you should consider to serve some
+// @NOTE: For performance consideration, you should consider to serve some
 // mp3 or ogg file according to the client browser var filePath = '/assets/sound.wav';

-// define some labels/segments to draw above the waveform var metadata = [
+// Define some labels/segments to draw above the waveform visualization var metadata = [
   {
     start: 0.3,